KWierchomska/SmartParking/README.md

 ## Description

-Technology-wise the project is based on Amazon's web services, specifically API Gateway, DynamoDB, Lambda, the IoT Core and as well SNS.
+Technology-wise the project is based on Amazon's web services, specifically API Gateway, DynamoDB, Lambda, the IoT Core and SNS.
 To aid with the specifics of the topic we used an extension library for DynamoDB used for managing geographic position data.
 The scripts representing the client app and IoT devices are written in Python.

-## Architecture scheme
+## Architecture schema
 ![Architecture scheme](images/scheme.png) <br>
 ## IoT Core
 AWS IoT Core provides secure, bi-directional communication for Internet-connected devices (such as sensors) to connect to the AWS Cloud over MQTT, HTTPS.